 Jellies app, for preschoolers and elementary-aged kids

-If your kids love fun YouTube Kids content, but you want to skip the unboxings and the ads, you’ll definitely want to check out the Jellies app, which has over 5,200 handpicked videos for preschoolers through elementary-aged kids.
+If your kids love fun YouTube Kids content, but you want to skip the toy unboxing videos and the ads, you’ll definitely want to check out the Jellies app, which has over 5,200 handpicked videos for preschoolers through elementary-aged kids.
 And they really mean handpicked, by the way, because actual humans watch every single approved video.
 With Parents Mode, you decide what your kids watch, as well as the ability to set a timer, which as we know, is pretty helpful when videos just keep scrolling with seemingly no end.
 And with no login required, you can feel safe knowing your info is yours.
-(Free 30-day trial, then $4.99/month)
+(Free 30-day trial, then $4.99/month; please note that Jellies is a recent Cool Mom Picks sponsor, which was entirely unrelated to this post.)

 Related: The Ultimate Guide to Digital Parenting, answering your tough tech-related questions